-Services that are covered for you What you must pay when you get these services Emergency care (continued)Needed to evaluate or stabilize an emergency medical Observation stay is not an admission. condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+Services that are covered for you What you must pay when you get these services Emergency care (continued) A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out- If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at an inof-network is the same as for such services furnished in- network.
-Emergency care is covered worldwide. network hospital.
+Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
+Emergency care is covered worldwide.
+Observation stay is not an admission.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at an in- network hospital.
 There is no benefit limit for your worldwide emergency benefit.
 Fitness Benefit Your plan provides a membership to Peerfit Move®, a flexible fitness benefit with monthly credits to use on a variety of larger gyms or local fitness studios.
 You will have 32 credits each month to utilize.
 Credits can be used to cover a monthly gym membership with unlimited visits and/or fitness studio classes, at-home fitness boxes and fitness videos.
 Any unused credits from the monthly allotment do not carry over to the next month.
 You will have the option of purchasing additional credits.
 The Peerfit Move Out-of-Network Benefit is designed to minimize member disruption as the member moves from one fitness program to another (either because their plan changes vendors or the individual moves from one plan to another with different fitness programs).
 For any gyms or studios not yet contracted with the Peerfit Move program, Peerfit Move will provide reimbursement for the gym/studio membership for up to six months (limited to one monthly membership per member per month not to exceed total cost of an in-network location).Members are not eligible to use in- network and out-of-network benefits within the same month.
 There is no coinsurance, copayment, or deductible for the fitness benefit.